1337fury/42_Cub3D/README.md

 ## Project Overview
 - **Objective**: Create a 3D game using raycasting techniques.
 - **Skills**: C programming, Graphics manipulation, Mathematical concepts (Trigonometry...), Algorithm design.

+## Map File
+Your map file should be formatted according to the project requirements.
+Refer to the project's subject for detailed information on how to create a valid map file.

+## Controls
+Use the W, A, S, D keys to move forward, left, backward, and right.
+Use the Arrow keys to rotate the player's view.
+Press ESC to exit the game.